-“Environmentally sound management practices”, procedures for the collection, storage, transportation, reuse, recycling and disposal of architectural paint, to be implemented by the producer or representative organization or by the producers or representative organization’s contracted partners to ensure compliance with all applicable federal, state and local laws and any regulations and ordinances for the protection of human health and the environment and these procedures shall address adequate record keeping, tracking and documenting of the final disposition of materials and adequate environmental liability coverage for professional services and for the operations of the contractors working on behalf of the producer or representative organization.
+“Environmentally sound management practices”, procedures for the collection, storage, transportation, reuse, recycling, and disposal of architectural paint, to be implemented by the manufacturer or representative organization or by the manufacturers or representative organization’s contracted partners to comply with all applicable federal, state and local laws and any regulations and ordinances for the protection of human health and the environment.
+These procedures shall address adequate record keeping, tracking and documenting of the final disposition of materials and appropriate environmental liability coverage for the representative organization.

 “Postconsumer paint”, architectural paint not used and no longer wanted by a purchaser.

-“Producer”, a manufacturer of architectural paint who sells, offers for sale or distributes the architectural paint in the commonwealth under the producer’s own name or brand.
+“Manufacturer”, manufacturer of architectural paint who sells, offers for sale or distributes the architectural paint in the State under the manufacturer’s own name or brand.

-“Program”, the postconsumer paint collection program established pursuant to subsection (b).
+“Program”, the postconsumer paint stewardship program established pursuant to section (b).

 “Recycling”, a process by which discarded products, components and by-products are transformed into new usable or marketable materials in a manner in which the original products may lose their identity.

-“Representative organization”, a nonprofit organization established by a producer to implement the postconsumer paint collection program.
+“Representative organization”, a nonprofit organization established by a manufacturer to implement the postconsumer paint stewardship program.

-“Retailer”, a person that offers architectural paint for sale at retail in the commonwealth.
+“Retailer”, a company that offers architectural paint or other allied products for retail sale in the commonwealth.

-(b)(1) A producer of architectural paint sold at retail in the commonwealth or a representative organization shall submit to the commissioner for the commissioner’s approval a plan for the establishment of a postconsumer paint collection program.
-The program will minimize public sector involvement in the management of postconsumer paint by reducing its generation, promoting its reuse and recycling and negotiating and executing agreements to collect, transport, reuse, recycle and dispose of postconsumer paint using environmentally sound management practices.
+(b)(1) A manufacturer of architectural paint sold at retail in the State or a representative organization shall submit to the commissioner a plan for the establishment of a postconsumer paint stewardship program.
+The program will seek to reduce the generation of postconsumer paint, promote its reuse and recycling, and manage this waste stream using environmentally sound management practices.

-(2) The plan submitted by the producer or representative organization to the department under this section shall:
+(2) The plan submitted by the manufacturer or representative organization to the department under this section shall:

-(i) Provide a list of participating producers and brands covered by the program.
+(i) Provide a list of participating manufacturers and brands covered by the program.